y20k/trackbook/README.md

 ## A Word on Privacy
 Trackbook begins to store location data on device as soon a user presses the record button.
 Those recordings are stored in the directory `/Android/data/org.y20k.trackbook/files/`.
 They never leave the device.
 There is no web-service backing Trackbook.

 Trackbook does not use Google Play Services to get its location data.
 It will however try to use data from the [NETWORK_PROVIDER](https://developer.android.com/reference/android/location/LocationManager#NETWORK_PROVIDER) on your device to augment the location data it received via GPS.
 The NETWORK_PROVIDER is a system-wide service, that Trackbook has no control over.
 This service will usually query an online database for the location of cell towers or Wi-Fi access points a device can see.
 You can prevent those kinds of requests on your device, if you set the location preferences system-wide to `Device Only`.
-Additionally Trackbook has a Setting `Restrict to GPS`
+Additionally Trackbook offers a `Restrict to GPS` setting, that deactivates the NETWORK_PROVIDER just within the app.

 ## Screenshots (v1.1)
 [<img src="https://raw.githubusercontent.com/y20k/trackbook/master/metadata/en-US/phoneScreenshots/p1.png" width="240">](https://raw.githubusercontent.com/y20k/trackbook/master/metadata/en-US/phoneScreenshots/p1.png)